dle9/CAP-Operations/README.md

 backend: Backend code (Django)
 capops_api: API code
 Carousel: The slideshow container
-Carousel items: Fetches from APIs and sends to Conductor
+Carousel workers: Fetches from APIs and sends to Conductor
 Conductor: Aggregates fetch instructions and sends to Carousel
 ```